polterguy/polterguy.github.io/documentation/magic.lambda.mysql/index.md

-# Using MySQL from Hyperlambda
+# magic.lambda.mysql

-This is the MySQL data adapter for Magic.
+The magic.lambda.mysql project is Hyperlambda's MySQL data adapter.
 This project allows you to provide a semantic lambda structure to its slots, which in turn will dynamically create a MySQL dialect SQL statement for you, for all basic types of CRUD SQL statements.
 In addition, it provides slots to open a MySQL database connection, and such allows you to declare your own SQL statements to be executed towards a MySQL database.
 Slots this project contains are as follows.